 Because Zoom has agreed to sign a BAA with healthcare organizations, the video conferencing platform is HIPAA compliant.

 In 2017 the company launched a separate entity — Zoom for Telehealth — making it one of the first scalable cloud-based telehealth services specifically for the healthcare industry.
-And in 2018, they partnered with a global telehealth integrator “to create a full stack enterprise healthcare suite that will support all communications and telehealth workflows in healthcare organizations.”
+The following year, they formed a partnership with a global telehealth integrator, which gave them the ability to offer a complete communication and workflow solution for the healthcare industry.

 Zoom for Telehealth includes HD video and audio, enhanced collaboration features (such as annotating a shared screen), compliance with PIPEDA/PHIPA, recorded sessions, medical device integrations, virtual counseling options, and integration with the Epic electronic health record (EHR) system.